-Deploying Choreo Connect as a Standalone Gateway on Docker¶
+Deploying Choreo Connect as a Standalone Gateway on Docker Compose¶

-Step 1 - Download and setup Choreo Connect distribution zip and APICTL (Command Line Tool)¶
+Step 1 - Download and setup the Choreo Connect distribution and apictl¶

-APICTL is a CLI tool which can be used to deploy undeploy APIs into Choreo Connect clusters.
-Refer Download and initialize the CTL Tool to setup the APICTL in your development environment.
+apictl is a CLI tool that can be used to deploy and undeploy APIs in the Choreo Connect clusters.
+Refer Download and initialize the CTL Tool to setup apictl in your development environment.

-Step 1.2 - Download and extract Choreo Connect distribution .zip file¶
+Download and extract the Choreo Connect distribution .zip file

 Step 2 - Initialize an API project¶